Richmond River: European history

 Omitted by Captain James Cook when he sailed up the east coast of the Australian mainland in 1770, it wasn't until Captain Henry John Rous identified the mouth of the river in 1828 that it was discovered by Europeans.
 Rous entered the river and sailed about 20 mi up river.
 He subsequently named the river Richmond after the fifth Duke of Richmond.
 Later that year the explorer Allan Cunningham reached the river by land.

-The river was a major port from the 1840s until well into the 20th century.
+The river was a major transportation route from the 1840s until well into the 20th century.
 Soon after the first white settlers arrived they discovered the abundant supply of Australian Red Cedar in the Richmond Valley and immediately began logging.
 The river was vital in the transportation of this resource.

 At the time of its discovery in 1828 and until the late 1890s the river had a treacherous mouth of shifting sand bars, and many ships and people died on it.
 Understandably, a decision was made to construct two breakwaters to channel the river's flow and these were completed in the early 1900s.
 The construction of the breakwaters also led to the formation of Shaw's Bay (after sand built up behind what is now called Lighthouse or Main Beach).

 In 1846, a conflict between white settlers and local Aborigines in the river valley (the Richmond River massacre) caused the deaths of around 100 of the latter.

-With the decline of shipping as a transport mode, owing to better roads and rail, and the closing of the North Coast Steam Navigation Company (the major shipping firm of the area) in 1954, the river became less important as a port.
+With the decline of shipping as a transport mode, owing to better roads and rail, and the closing of the North Coast Steam Navigation Company (the major shipping firm of the area) in 1954, the river became less important as a transportation route.

+Originally, the arm of the river running through Lismore was known as the North Arm of the Richmond (hence, Lismore was also considered to lie on the Richmond River).
+In 1976 its name was changed to the Wilsons River, the name change reflecting that of the European owners of the original land holding that later became the City of Lismore.